absmach/magistrala-docs/docs/lora.md

 - **Create a Gateways-Profile:** In this profile you can select the radio LoRa channels and the LoRa Network Server to use.
 - **Create a Service-profile:** A service-profile connects an organization to a network-server and defines the features that an organization can use on this Network-Server.
 - **Create a Gateway:** You must set proper ID in order to be discovered by LoRa Server.
 - **Create an Application:** This will allows you to create Devices by connecting them to this application.
-This is equivalent to Devices connected to channels in Mainflux.
+This is equivalent to Devices connected to channels in Magistrala.
 - **Create a Device-Profile:** Before creating Device you must create Device profile where you will define some parameter as LoRaWAN MAC version (format of the device address) and the LoRaWAN regional parameter (frequency band).
 This will allow you to create many devices using this profile.
 - **Create a Device:** Finally, you can create a Device.
 You must configure the `network session key` and `application session key` of your Device.
 You can generate and copy them on your device configuration or you can use your own pre generated keys and set them using the LoRa App Server UI.
   Device connect through OTAA.
 Make sure that loraserver device-profile is using same release as device.
 If MAC version is 1.0.X, `application key = app_key` and `app_eui = deviceEUI`.
 If MAC version is 1.1 or ABP both parameters will be needed, APP_key and Network key.

-## Mainflux and LoRa Server
+## Magistrala and LoRa Server

-Once everything is running and the LoRa Server is provisioned, execute the following command from Mainflux project root to run the lora-adapter:
+Once everything is running and the LoRa Server is provisioned, execute the following command from Magistrala project root to run the lora-adapter:

 ```bash
 docker-compose -f docker/addons/lora-adapter/docker-compose.yml up -d